imgag/megSAP/doc/internal/grch38_false_duplications.md

 |chr21|44095983 |44252983 |DNMT3L, DNMT3L-AS1, GATD3, ICOSLG, LINC01678, PWP2, TRAPPC10|                                                                                  |
 |chr22|18885468 |18939468 |DGCR6, FAM230F, PRODH                                       |PRODH: Schizophrenia, Hyperprolinemia                                             |
 |chrX |37084895 |37098895 |                                                            |                                                                                  |

+## Checking which genome version

+To check if your genome is correctly masked, use this command:

+	> samtools faidx [genome] chr21:5010000-5166246

+If the output consists of 'N' only, the genome is correctly masked.

 ## Internal documentation